Nanme/P16_VI51_Project/README.md

 # P16_VI51_Project

 Subject 1: Simulation of Drones

-Tutor: Stéphane Galland & Franck Gechter
+Tutor: StÃ©phane Galland & Franck Gechter

 Drone becomes a means of transport for goods in cities.
 This project is interesting about modelling and simulation the drones moving in a city.

 This project aims to carry out a software of simulation of drones in a city.
 You will have to propose a model and software allowing to simulate the behaviors of drones.
 Simulation will stop when there is no more drone to simulate.

 Mandatory Elements:

-1.environment model
+1. environment model
-2.movement behaviours
+2. movement behaviours

 Optional Elements:

-1.Path Planning
+1. Path Planning
-2.Graphical User Interface
+2. Graphical User Interface

 How to :
   - Work with Eclipse SARL on Windows :